dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/project-state.md

  ### Caveats about state/metadata updates

 Over time, Cloud Artifacts will provide information to maintain state for features/services in dbt Cloud and enable you to access state in dbt Cloud and its downstream ecosystem.
-It is currently focused on the latest production state, but this focus will evolve.
+Cloud Artifacts is currently focused on the latest production state, but this focus will evolve.

 Here are some limitations of the state representation in the Discovery API: